Apricot-S/mjai-manue-go/tools/dump_light_game_stats/README.md

 - Processes each game log and examines every round
 - For each player, calculates the score difference between their starting and ending points
-- Groups results by the player's seating position relative to the starting dealer (chicha)
+- Groups results by the player's seating position relative to the starting dealer (Chicha)
 - Aggregates and outputs the frequency of each differential

 ## Output